Apache 2.0

 Built for coding agents

 From prompt to production workflow.
+In one session.

 Microbus is engineered so a coding agent can read, author, and ship a workflow without ever leaving the context window.
 The conventions live in skills.
 The structure lives in the framework.
 The agent just fills in the logic.